 Epic Unidragon, located right by the water in the center of Gothenburg, is a non-profit container gallery, open for interactive, electronic and moving image arts.
 No tickets or registrations needed to visit, everyone is welcome, and everyone is responsible for themselves, their kids/pets and belongings, there is no personell here, everything is run by the artists themselves and the gallery has no financial support from any culture fund.
 There are no specific opening hours, depends on projects and funds, check site and Facebook page to keep updated.

-Suggestions for activities are welcome until December 2016, after that the gallery might move to another city, the new location is also open for suggestions.
-If you want to get involved and exhibit your art at Electrodome and/or in Epic Unidragon you are welcome to send a proposal and any questions you might have, to jasmine(at)maker.ninja
+Suggestions for activities are welcome, the new location is also open for suggestions.
+If you want to get involved and exhibit your art at Electrodome and/or in Epic Unidragon you are welcome to send a proposal and any questions you might have, to jasmine(at)playcentric.industries

 Photo by Max Hjalmarsson, Heliphoto.